 I’m David Gerratt.
 Over the years, I’ve performed on a number of stages and promoted music in many settings — from a local farmers market to urban concert halls, from restaurants to stadiums.
-It is my mission and my pleasure to bring together artists and audiences to share a moment outside of the routines of daily life.
+It is my mission and pleasure to bring unique and engaging entertainment to local audiences through partnerships with creative performance artists.

 I spent much of my youth at The New England Conservatory of Music, studying the piano and music theory, performing in a children’s choir, and occasionally appearing in operas in the Conservatory’s Jordan Hall (when they needed a kid).
 Elsewhere, I performed in plays and musicals, organized a ragtime band, sang in an a cappella group, and accompanied other singers and musicians on various stages.
 Longing to re-experience some of the joy of creation and performance, a few years ago, I helped organize a seven-voice a cappella group (check out one of my arrangements/performances at the “Working For Scale” link below) and hosted a weekly blues jam, where I got to “tickle the ivories” with some great local talent (“Use Me Up,” below).

 Though I’d been booking music for our local farmers market and a restaurant for several years, in late 2015, I went all in and created Fugitive Productions.
 Since then, I’ve produced more than 150 music, comedy, and storytelling events, and sold more than 10,000 tickets to happy patrons, in a half dozen towns west of Boston.
 Occasionally, I get to sit in on the keyboard with a performer, including the great Kemp Harris (listen below).